 - Screening (1 visit) First, we will find out if you qualify to be in the study. - Step 1 (3 visits) If you qualify and decide to join the study, you will swallow 1 CAB tablet every day for 5 weeks starting at the Entry, or Enrollment, Visit.
 Step 1 is done to make sure your body is tolerating the CAB well, so you should take the tablets every day.
 You will come back for a medical check-up at weeks 2 and 4.
 If Step 1 goes well for you, then you will move to Step 2. - Step 2 (10 visits) If you qualify, you will get the first CAB injection at week 5, then again at weeks 9, 17, 25 and 33 (5 injection visits).
-You will come back to the study clinic for a brief check-up 1 week after each injection at weeks 6, 10, 18, 26 and 34 (5 safety visits). - Step 3 (5 visits) After a blood draw 8 weeks after your last injection, you will come to the clinic quarterly (every 3 months) for 1 year to check how you are doing and to see how long CAB remains in your body after your last injection (+8, +12, +24, +36, +48 weeks).
+You will come back to the study clinic for a brief check-up 1 week after each injection at weeks 6, 10, 18, 26 and 34 (5 safety visits).
+You will also come back to the study clinic for a blood draw 8 weeks after the last injection. - Step 3 (5 visits) After a blood draw 8 weeks after your last injection, you will come to the clinic quarterly (every 3 months) for almost a year to check how you are doing and to see how long CAB remains in your body after your last injection (+8, +12, +24, +36, +48 weeks).
 In most people, CAB disappears from the body slowly over 6 months, but it may last for a year or so.
-During this Step, you will be provided with Tenofovir/Emtricitabine (Trade name: TDF/FTC, Truvada®) to take daily, so we will be following you to see how well things are going on oral PrEP, doing bloodwork, as well as HIV and other STI testing.
+During this Step, you will be provided with TENOFOVIR/EMTRICITABINE (TRADE NAME: TDF/FTC, TRUVADA®) to take daily, so we will be following you to see how well things are going on oral PrEP and doing bloodwork, as well as HIV and other STI testing.

-You will be in the study for the about1.5 years.
+You will be in the study for about 1.5 years.
 Your parent/guardian does not need to come with you to the study visits.
 The study visits will take from 1 to 4 hours each [sites to modify accordingly].
 It is important that you attend all of these study visits.
 If you do not come for a scheduled visit or if a test result comes back abnormal, study staff will contact you or visit you.
 We will ask for your address and contact information so that we will be able to get in touch with you.
 You should not join the study if it's not okay for study staff to contact you and visit you where you stay.
 If at any time you feel sick, you should let the study staff know right away and we may ask you to come back for a check-up.